dylan-lang/opendylan/documentation/library-reference/source/coloring-stream/index.rst

      text to :var:`*standard-output*` or when writing a network server where the user may have an ANSI-capable client.

+     When called on a :class:`<coloring-stream>`, if *force-ansi?* is set and the stream is not an ANSI coloring stream, then the stream will be unwrapped and a new ANSI coloring stream wrapper will be created.
+Otherwise, calling ``colorize-stream`` on a :class:`<coloring-stream>` will return the same stream.

    :example:

      .. code-block:: dylan